makikovaughan/C_Sharp_Study/README.md

 TodoList.cs, IDisplayable.cs, & IResetable.cs): This program builds some
 of the standard apps on this new machine, specifically the to-do list and the password manager.
+12. Supernatural
+Inheritance(/app/SupernaturalInheritance/SupernaturalInheritance/Program.cs,
+Spell.cs, Storm.cs, Pupil.cs, Mage.cs, & Archmage.cs): This project
+develops a system in C# to track the weather magicians in the guild and their spells.